Cassie Lang: The Children's Crusade and death

-When Wiccan's uncontrolled magical energy nearly kills several members of the Sons of the Serpent, the Avengers begin to fear that he might become another Scarlet Witch; they explain to the Young Avengers how the Scarlet Witch went insane after the loss of her twin boys, resulting in the death of the original Vision and Scott Lang, and rendering nearly all of the world's mutants powerless.
+When Wiccan's uncontrolled magical energy nearly kills several members of the Sons of the Serpent, the Avengers begin to fear that he might become another Scarlet Witch; they explain to the Young Avengers how the Scarlet Witch went insane after the loss of her children, resulting in the death of the original Vision and Scott Lang, and rendering nearly all of the world's mutants powerless.
 When Wiccan feels unsure about what to do, Cassie suggests that they try to find the Scarlet Witch, believing that if they can show her that her children are alive, she may be able to reverse everything she has done, including her father's death.

-During the team's search in Latveria, Cassie is reunited with Iron Lad, and, when he takes the team back to the period of Avengers Disassembled, she is able to bring her father forward in time to the present, avoiding his original death from the attack by Jack of Hearts.
-After she manifests her powers in front of him, Scott tells her he's proud of her.
+During the team's search in Latveria, Cassie is reunited with Iron Lad, and, when he takes the team back to the period of "Avengers Disassembled", she is able to bring her father forward in time to the present, saving his life.

-After the Scarlet Witch is found, Dr. Doom steals her reality warping powers and fights the combined forces of the Avengers and X-Men.
-As Doom seemingly kills her father (who actually managed to shrink down and escape with minor wounds), a distraught Cassie charges the super-powered dictator, gaining time for Scarlet Witch and Wiccan to prepare a joint spell to remove his new powers; however, Doom retaliates by blasting Cassie with an explosive spell, killing her.
-Although Iron Lad offers to take her into the future to save her, his offer is rejected by the other Young Avengers, as it is more in line with what Kang would do than what an Avenger should do.
-While contemplating rebuilding the Vision (who Iron Lad destroyed in rage when he protested against his plans to save Cassie), the Young Avengers realize that they would have to tell a restored Vision about Cassie's death, and thus decide not to follow through with the rebuilding.
-Kate expresses her desire to believe that Vision and Cassie are somehow together in the afterlife.
-The team disbands and a statue of Cassie and the Vision's is built in their honor in the gardens of the mansion.
+After the Scarlet Witch is found, Doctor Doom steals her powers and fights the combined forces of the Avengers and X-Men.
+As Doom seemingly kills her father (who actually managed to shrink down and escape with minor wounds), a distraught Cassie charges Doom, gaining time for Scarlet Witch and Wiccan to prepare a joint spell to remove his new powers; however, Doom retaliates by blasting Cassie with an explosive spell, killing her.